bicephale/BiPi/README.md

 > - Set GPU memory to **128mb** (otherwise, camera won't work)
 > - Change hostname to bicephale

-Sometimes, you could have an error message during the first boot wich is :

-> Kernel lacks cgroups or memory controller not avaiable, not starting cgroups

-Here is a solution to fix it :

-> sudo nano /boot/cmdline.txt

-Then, add this line **before** elevator=deadline

-> cgroup_enable=memory

 Then change the classic Pi username with the command below.
 Be carefull, you'll have to do this with a screen, it won't work over SSH.

     exec sudo -s